Nivedhaasai/lan-secure-vault/README.md

 Receiver logs in and sees:

    File name

    Sender name

    Timestamp

 Receiver downloads the file

------Audit Logging
+✅Audit Logging

 Every file transfer is logged with:

    Filename

    Sender

    Receiver

    Date and time

 This ensures traceability and accountability within the LAN.

------ Security Notes (Demo Scope)
+✅Security Notes (Demo Scope)

 Files never leave the local network